-Anna Iacovella, Ed.D., is the Language Program Director of Italian Language and Literature Department at Yale University.
-She graduated in English Language and Literature from the Universita’ Suor Orsola Benincasa in Naples, Italy.
-She specialized in Italian at Southern Connecticut State University.
-She obtained a doctoral degree in the Educational Leadership at Southern Connecticut State University, with dissertation: Students’ Motivations in Foreign Language Learning in Higher Education.
+Anna Iacovella, Ed.D, is the Language Program Director of the Department of Italian Studies at Yale University.
+She graduated in English Language and Literature from the Universita’ Suor Orsola Benincasa in Naples, Italy and continued her specialization in Italian at Southern Connecticut State University.
+She obtained her doctoral degree in the Educational Leadership at Southern Connecticut State University, with dissertation: Students’ Motivations in Foreign Language Learning in Higher Education.
 She is an adviser for the Timothy Dwight College at Yale University.